 ASU-USA Pathways students can apply to live in a West campus residence

-Intensive English Program (IEP) students live in homestays or apartment-style residences near the Tempe campus.
+English Language Program (ELP) students live in homestays with a local host family, or apartment-style residences near the Tempe campus.

 2. Is ASU student housing guaranteed?